+Attention: []

+Email: []

 if to the Employee:

-or to such other address as a party may from time to time advise.
+Email: [] or to such other address as a party may from time to time advise.
 Any such notice or other communication (including a change of address) shall be deemed to have been given when received.

-- (c) Entire Agreement.
+Entire Agreement .
 This Agreement constitutes the entire agreement and understanding between the Employee and the Company regarding the Employment and supersedes all prior or contemporaneous oral or written agreements concerning such subject matter.
-The Employee acknowledges that he/she has not entered into this Agreement in reliance upon any representation, warranty or undertaking which is not set forth in this Agreement. - (d) Amendment.
-Any amendment to this Agreement must be in writing and signed by the Employee and the Company. - (e) Governing Law; Consent to Jurisdiction.
+The Employee acknowledges that he/she has not entered into this Agreement in reliance upon any representation, warranty or undertaking which is not set forth in this Agreement.
+Amendment.
+Any amendment to this Agreement must be in writing and signed by the Employee and the Company.
+Governing Law; Consent to Jurisdiction.
 This Agreement shall be governed by and construed in accordance with the laws of [] without regard to its conflicts of laws provisions.

-The parties irrevocably submit to the exclusive jurisdiction of the [] courts over any suit, action or proceeding arising out of or relating to this Agreement.

-To the fullest extent they may effectively do so under applicable law, the parties irrevocably waive and agree not to assert, by way of motion, as a defence or otherwise, any claim that they are not subject to the jurisdiction of the [] courts, any objection that they may now or hereafter have to the laying of the venue of any such suit, action or proceeding brought in the [] courts and any claim that any such suit, action or proceeding brought in the [] courts has been brought in an inconvenient forum.

-- (f) Interpretation.
-The following rules of interpretation apply to this Agreement unless the context requires otherwise: - (1) the singular includes the plural and conversely; - (2) a gender includes all genders; - (3) where a word or phrase is defined, its other grammatical forms have a corresponding meaning; - (4) a reference to a person includes an individual, a trust, a corporation, an unincorporated body and any other entity; - (5) a reference to a Section is to a Section of this Agreement; - (6) a reference to a party includes the party's legal representatives, successors and permitted assigns; - (7) mentioning anything after "include", "includes" or "including" does not limit what else might be included; and - (8) time is of the essence.

-IN WITNESS WHEREOF, the parties have executed this Agreement.
+The parties irrevocably submit to the exclusive jurisdiction of the [] courts over any suit, action or proceeding arising out of or defen herea the fullest extent they may effectively do so under applicable law, the prefence or otherwise, any claim that they are not subject to the jurisdiction reafter have to the laying of the venue of any such suit, action or proceeding brought in the [] courts has been brought in the [] courts have been brought in the [] n of the [] courts, any eding brought in the [] c to assert, by way of motion, as a objection that they may now or ourts and any claim that any such suit (f) Interpretation .
+The following rules of interpretation apply to this Agreement unless the context requires otherwise: e: (1) the singular includes the plural and conversely; (2) a gender includes all genders; (3) where a word or phrase is defined, its other grammatical forms have a corresponding meaning; (4) a reference to a person includes an individual, a trust, a corporation, an unincorporated body and any other entity; (5) a reference to a Section is to a Section of this Agreement; (6) a reference to a party includes the party's legal representatives, successors and permitted assigns; (7) mentioning anything after "include", "includes" or "including" does not limit what else might be included; and (8) time is of the essence.
+IN V VITNE NESS WHEREOF, the parties have executed this Agreement.
+Cana adian S n Solar Inc. Employ yee Signa ature: e: Signatu ire: Nam e: Name: Title •

-Canadian Solar Inc. Employee

-Signature: Signature:

-Name: Name:

-Title:

-SCHEDULE A

-DUTIES AND RESPONSIBILITIES
+SCHEDULE A DUTIES AND RESPONSIBILITIES

-The Employee's duties and responsibilities are as follows:

-In carrying out his/her duties and responsibilities, the Employee shall report to:
+The Employee's duties and responsibilities are as follows: In carrying out his/her duties and responsibilities, the Employee shall report to: [].

-SCHEDULE B

-BASE SALARY
+SCHEDULE B BASE SALARY

-The Employee's base salary on the Effective Date is [] per year (per month), payable [] in arrears.
+The Employee's base salary on the Effective Date is [] per year ( per month), payable [] in arrears.

-SCHEDULE C

-ADDITIONAL BENEFITS
+SCHEDULE C ADDITIONAL BENEFITS